JereKuusela/valheim-expand_world/README.md

 ## Rooms

 The file `expand_rooms.yaml` sets available dungeon rooms.
+This is a server side feature, clients don't have access to this data.

 Completely new rooms can't be created but you can create variants by adding `:suffix` to the name (not tested at all, may not work).